 There’s movements to preserve these important literary documents on the internet, but as far as I know the May 1942 issue isn’t available online.
 So here it is.

 Leave a comment if you have any problems opening the file.
-It’s not the best quality, because ideally I’d need to scan it in rather than photograph it, but that would damage the spine and the binding, but hopefully it’s readable (though you may need to zoom in), and better than nothing.
+It’s not the best quality, because ideally I’d need to scan it in rather than photograph it, but that would damage the spine and the binding.
+Hopefully it’s readable, and better than nothing!